nikzzhere/Siamese_FaceRecognition/README.md

-o Our model is mainly based of self developed siamese network and in our project we maintained same base model but tried to check various loss functions and metrices. o In first case we used triplets to form loss and the loss was the difference in positive and negative distance of images.It gave around 92 to 93 percent training accuracy and 86 to 87 percent validation accuracy. o In second case we used quadraplets where we took mean of distance between positive images as one input for loss function and took loss as difference between positive and negative distance.
-It gave around 85 to 86 percent training accuracy and 80 percent for validation accuracy. o In third case we took loss function as diference of squares and that was pretty low and was around 65 percent for training and 60 percent for validation. o Computation is about equal for second and third case and less for first case because in first case we only use three images and for second, third case we use four images. o In the research paper ”One-Shot Face Recognition” he got an accuracy around 91 percent for the pubfig dataset . o Scope for development is mentioned in the conclution
+o Our model is mainly based of self developed siamese network and in our project we maintained same base model but tried to check various loss functions and metrices.

+o In first case we used triplets to form loss and the loss was the difference in positive and negative distance of images.It gave around 92 to 93 percent training accuracy and 86 to 87 percent validation accuracy.

+o In second case we used quadraplets where we took mean of distance between positive images as one input for loss function and took loss as difference between positive and negative distance.
+It gave around 85 to 86 percent training accuracy and 80 percent for validation accuracy.

+o In third case we took loss function as diference of squares and that was pretty low and was around 65 percent for training and 60 percent for validation.

+o Computation is about equal for second and third case and less for first case because in first case we only use three images and for second, third case we use four images.

+o In the research paper ”One-Shot Face Recognition” he got an accuracy around 91 percent for the pubfig dataset.

+o Scope for development is mentioned in the conclution

 For a detailed overview of methodologies, experimental setup, results, and analysis, please refer to the Project Report.